Arabidopsis-Information-Portal/thalemine-gene-services/README.md

 #Gene API
-Araport API that serves basic information about genes.
+Araport APIs that serves basic information about genes.

-Perform three main functions.
-Search for a specific geneID to return a specified field about that gene.
-Search for a geneID with a * to return a list of matching geneIDs.
-Enter nothing to return a list of all geneIDs.
+## Notes
+Find these APIs under the services folder.

+The testing folder is for running tests of the APIs.

+## Contributors

   * Iniyan Chezhian - JCVI